 A small traveling music ministry ensemble comprised of six to eight students that travels extensively during the summer.
 A wide range of music is performed highlighting various talents of the performers.
 Students are selected by audition.
-(Pass/Fail grade only.)

 MUEN 149 Opera Workshop (.5)